coredns/coredns/middleware/kubernetes/README.md

 ## TODO
+* SkyDNS compatibility/equivalency:
+    * Implement wildcard-based lookup.
+    * Implement SkyDNS-style synthetic zones such as "svc" to group k8s objects.
+(This should be optional behavior.)
+	* Automate packaging to allow executing in Kubernetes.
+That is, add Docker container build as target in Makefile.
+Also include anything else needed to simplify launch as the k8s DNS service.
+    * Work out how to pass CoreDNS configuration via kubectl command line and yaml service definition file.
+	* Ensure that resolver in each kubernetes container is configured to use coredns instance.
+	* Implement test cases for SkyDNS equivalent functionality.
+    * SkyDNS functionality, as listed in SkyDNS README: https://github.com/kubernetes/kubernetes/blob/release-1.2/cluster/addons/dns/README.md
+        * A records in form of `pod-ip-address.my-namespace.cluster.local`.
+          For example, a pod with ip `1.2.3.4` in the namespace `default` with a dns name of `cluster.local` would have an entry:
+          `1-2-3-4.default.pod.cluster.local`.
+        * SRV records in form of `_my-port-name._my-port-protocol.my-namespace.svc.cluster.local` CNAME records for both regular services and headless services.
+          See SkyDNS README.
+        * A Records and hostname Based on Pod Annotations (k8s beta 1.2 feature).
+          See SkyDNS README.
+* Additional features:
     * Implement namespace filtering to different zones.
+That is, zone "a.b" publishes services from namespace "foo", and zone "x.y" publishes services from namespaces "bar" and "baz".
     * Implement IP selection and ordering (internal/external).
     * Flatten service and namespace names to valid DNS characters. (service names and namespace names in k8s may use uppercase and non-DNS characters.
 Implement flattening to lower case and mapping of non-DNS characters to DNS characters in a standard way.)
-* Do we need to generate synthetic zone records for namespaces?
-* Implement wildcard-based lookup.
-* Improve lookup to reduce size of query result obtained from k8s API.
-  (namespace-based?, other ideas?)
     * How to support label specification in Corefile to allow use of labels to indicate zone?
 (Is this even useful?)
 For example, the following configuration exposes all services labeled for the "staging" environment and tenant "customerB" in the zone "customerB.stage.local":
 ~~~
 kubernetes customerB.stage.local {
     # Use url for k8s API endpoint